 With its iconic city walls and marble streets, Dubrovnik is famous for good reason.
 But it’s certainly not the only Croatian city worth exploring.
 I fell hard for Zadar, with its cozy, maze-like Old Town and the quirky art installations along its promenade.
 One, the Sea Organ, creates music through wave action, while Greeting to the Sun is a piece that collects sunlight by day to create a solar-powered light show at night.
 Or there’s the ridiculously picturesque city of Rovinj, on the Istrian peninsula.
 Though it can’t be called undiscovered, it may be the world’s best place sit with a drink, on cushions along the rocky shore, and watch the sunset over the Adriatic.

-Croatia is much more expensive – and busier – in the high season summer months (June, July, August) than between September and May.
+Croatia is much more expensive – and busier – in the high season summer months (June, July, August) than in September and May.
 During high season, visitors flock here from all over the world, quiet villages turn into raging party towns, and cruise ship passengers overwhelm port cities such as Dubrovnik and Split.
 Prices are much lower and accommodations much more plentiful in the spring and fall.
 I’ve visited in both May and September – in May, the water was a bit chilly for swimming in the north, but very pleasant in the south.
 The weather in September was ideal throughout the country.

 Not all of Croatia’s beauty is on the coast.
 Inland, there are spectacular waterfalls.
 About two hours from Zagreb or Zadar, Plitvice Lakes National Park is home to a series of 16 turquoise lakes, connected by waterfalls and lined with boardwalks for strolling from one to the other without damaging the delicate terrain.
 It’s gorgeous any time of year, but especially in the autumn, when the leaves change color.
 We found it stunning even on a rainy, overcast day (pack a poncho).